Augusto Hidalgo

 Augusto Hidalgo Macario (born 10 May 1972) is a Spanish Socialist Workers' Party (PSOE) politician.
-He was elected to the city council of Las Palmas in the Canary Islands in 2007 and became its mayor in 2015.
+He was elected to the city council of Las Palmas in the Canary Islands in 2007 and was mayor from 2015 to 2023.
+Since 2023, he is vice president of the Cabildo Insular de Gran Canaria.

-Biography
+Early and personal life

 Born in Las Palmas in the Canary Islands.
 Through the National University of Distance Education (UNED), he graduated in Political Sciences and Sociology, and earned master's degrees in Prevention of Occupational Hazards and Training of Trainers.
 His father, Augusto Hidalgo Champsaur, was labour lawyer and anti-Francoist activist.
 According to his own official online biography, the younger Hidalgo was suspended from school at the age of 14 for going on strike.
+As of 2019, Hidalgo is married and has a daughter.

+Political career

 Hidalgo's early years of political activity were spent in the Canarian United Left (IUC) and the Canarian Initiative (Icán).
 He led the former's list in the Las Palmas constituency for the 2000 Spanish general election.
 After leaving politics for the private sector, he returned and was elected to Las Palmas city hall in the 2007 elections, representing the Spanish Socialist Workers' Party (PSOE).
 In 2011, he retained his seat and was also elected to the Gran Canaria Island Council.